Hanunu: Rebellion against Assyria

-Under Assyrian rule, Gaza became a lucrative trading station, and brought Assyria's borders against Egypt's.
-Tiglath-Pileser's successor, Shalmaneser V, continued to spread the Empire's borders through the Middle East, eventually destroying Israel in 720 BC.
+Under Assyrian rule, Gaza resumed its longtime role as a lucrative trading station, and brought Assyria's borders against Egypt's.
+Tiglath-Pileser's successor, Shalmaneser V, continued to spread the Empire's borders through the Middle East in 720 BC.
 During this time, Shalmaneser V was suddenly deposed by Sargon II, sending the empire into chaos.
 Numerous Assyrian dependencies saw opportunity in the resultant political instability and rebelled against Assyrian rule.
 Philistia was no exception, and Hanunu joined the other kings of Philistia in rebelling against Sargon.
+Egyptan forces came to support Hanunu's kingdom of Gaza, battling with the Assyrian forces at Rafah.
 Despite facing concurrent rebellions in other parts of the empire, Sargon II was able to decisively crush each revolt against Assyria.
-By 711 BC, Gath had been destroyed, Ashdod had been conquered, and Hanunu and his armies were routed at Rafah.
+By 711 BC, Gath had been destroyed, Ashdod had been conquered, and Hanunu and the Egyptian forces were routed at Rafah.
 Following Gaza's capture, Hanunu was put in bondage and brought to Assur, his fate is unknown.
+The inscription recording this final chapter of Hanunu's rule, in the words of his conqueror, reads:

+Sargon, prefect of Enlil, exalted priest of Assur, elect of Anu and Dagan, the great king, the mighty king, king of the universe, king of Assyria, king of the four quarters (of the world) ... who brought under his sway, beginning with the land of Rashi on the Elamite border, the people of Pakudo (and) Damunu, the cities of Dur-Kurigalzu and Rapiku, all of the desert as far as the River of Egypt, ... who devastated the wide land of Bit-Humria, at Rapihu brought about the defeat of Egypt and had Hanunu (Hanno), king of Gaza, brought in bonds to Assur; ....
+The sagacious king, full of kindness (words of grace), who gave his thought to the restoration of (towns) that had fallen to ruins ....